 What to Bring

 Telephone Calls, Cell Phones, One-Way Email and Mail

 Illness or Injury

 A week at camp can be intimidating for both child and parent.
-Sometimes it is the first time that a child has been away overnight and can cause some anxiety.
-A little anxiety is perfectly normal and expected for every camper.
+Sometimes it is the first time that a child has been away overnight and can cause nervousness.
+Being a little nervous is perfectly normal and expected for every camper.
 Here are a few things to remember:

 Camp is a growing experience and growth means change.
 The short-term uneasiness often creates opportunities for long-term growth.

 A week at camp builds confidence and a new sense of independence.
 Your camper is gaining important personal skills through their new experiences.

 Being familiar with camp helps; talk with experienced campers, visit camp and contact us with questions!
 You can also visit our YouTube page to see visual content from our summer camp programs.

 Set your child up for success: don’t promise to rescue your child if they are homesick.
 Focus on providing positive support such as reminding them how proud you will be when they succeed.
 Campers who make up their minds to enjoy the week avert homesickness by seeking new friends and getting involved in camp activities.